neild001/SeekArc/README.md

 * Sweep angle
 * Rotation
 * Clockwise (which way do you want the progress to increase clockwise/anticlockwise),
-* Arc and progress width,
+* Arc and progress width
 * Rounded corners
 * Touch inside enable/disable.
 * Enabled - enables/disables touch and the thumbnail